mochi-hpc/mochi-doc/docs/source/margo/01_init.rst

    We use :code:`margo_info` to display information.
 This function is part of Margo's logging feature, which includes six logging levels: :code:`margo_trace`, :code:`margo_debug`, :code:`margo_info`, :code:`margo_warning`, :code:`margo_error`, and :code:`margo_critical`.
-These functions take a margo instance as first argument, a string format as second arguments, and optionally extra parameters.
+These functions take a margo instance as first argument, a string format as second argument, and optional parameters.
-   They work the same way as :code:`printf` but will automatically add a :code:`\n` at the end of the provided string.
+   Note that these functions will automatically add a :code:`\n` at the end of the provided string.
 The logging level can be set using :code:`margo_set_log_level` (see margo-logging.h).